top of page

 If you’re in private practice, at some point, you’re likely going to have to think about marketing, whether it’s when you first start a private practice or as you look to scale or expand your existing practice.
 This part of being a successful physician, much like other things related to the business of medicine, was not taught to us in medical school and may not come naturally.
 Fundamentally, to make a private practice successful, new patients must be able to find you.
 While credentialing with insurance providers is one way to do this in insurance based practices, most practices set aside a budget and create a plan to organically grow their patient base through careful marketing campaigns, networking, or other efforts.
 Below, we cover a multi-pronged approach to creating awareness for your practice to get patients in the door.

-Disclaimers/Disclosures: This page contains information about our sponsors, as well as affiliate links, which support the group at no cost to you.
+Disclosure/Disclaimer: This page contains information about our sponsors and/or affiliate links, which support us monetarily at no cost to you, and often provide you with perks, so we hope it's win-win.
 These should be viewed as introductions rather than formal recommendations.
-We do not provide individualized advice and are not formal financial, legal, or otherwise licensed professionals.
-You should consult these parties as appropriate and do your own due diligence before making decisions based on this page.
+Our content is for generalized educational purposes.
+We are not formal financial, legal, or tax professionals and do not provide individualized advice specific to your situation.
+You should consult these as appropriate and/or do your own due diligence before making decisions based on this page.
+To learn more, visit our disclaimers and disclosures.

 7 steps to marketing a private practice